 If you fail to perform the obligations outlined in the Policy of Insurance and your conduct causes an injury, the insurer has the right to potentially recover from you the costs of injury claims arising out of that accident.

-Obligations under the Policy of Insurance include not:
+For example, failure to perform obligations under the Policy of Insurance include:

 - driving while under the influence of alcohol or drugs